hasura/ndc-spec/rfcs/0009-filter-and-order-by-nested-fields.md

 }
 ```

-The `name` fields, which were previously just `String`s, are now `ColumnSelectors`.
+When `field_path` is present and non-empty it refers to a path to a nested field within the column.
-Backwards compatibility is maintained because the JSON representation of `ColumnSelector::Column` is the same as `String`.
+The value of the nested field will be used for comparison or ordering instead of using the full value of the column.

 ## Future extensions

 Although out of scope for this RFC, in the future we probably want to extend aggregates to allow aggregating on values of nested fields.
-This could be achieved by using `ColumnSelector` in `Aggregate::ColumnCount::column` and `Aggregate::SingleColumn::column`.
+This could be achieved by adding a `field_path` property to `Aggregate::ColumnCount` and `Aggregate::SingleColumn`.
-We could also order by aggregates on nested fields by using `ColumnSelector` in `OrderByTarget::SingleColumnAggregate::column`.
+We could also order by aggregates on nested fields by adding `field_path` to `OrderByTarget::SingleColumnAggregate`.